 Every year, hundreds of children in England go and live with foster carers.
 Some children live with foster families for just a few days, but some live with them for a few years.
-Fostering is a way of providing these children and young people with a safe place to live and a positive start in life when they can no longer live at home with their family.
+Fostering is a way of providing children and young people with a safe place to live and a positive start in life when they can no longer live at home with their family.

 Our fostering service, Trust Fostering, aims to make sure all children and young people who cannot live with their birth family are happy and well looked after.
 We are passionate about improving children’s lives and making fostering fun too.

 We are always looking for new foster families and carers.
 If you've been thinking about fostering or want to find out more visit our dedicated fostering website here or why not call our friendly team on 0808 129 2600

 Your foster family will take care of you, making sure you are happy and well looked after, that you live in a safe and clean house, and that you feel at home.
 It might feel strange living with a foster family at first, but they will try to make you feel as at home as possible.
 They will talk to you about things like what you want to eat, your hobbies and interests and what you do at school.
 Your social worker will talk to you about how long you will live with your foster family and will be there for you if you need someone to talk to about living in foster care.

 It is OK for you to miss birth family or other members of your family.
 Some children who are fostered still see members of their family or people who are important to them.
 Your social worker will talk to you about this and will make arrangements for you to see them.
 This is called ‘family time’.

 - Who can I talk to about living with a foster family?

 It can be scary going to live with a different family in a strange house.
 If you are not happy, don’t understand or upset, you can talk to someone who you trust.
 This might be a teacher, your social worker or maybe your foster carer.